-I am a Senior Research Scientist at the Aquaya Institute and am based in Nairobi, Kenya.
+I am currently a Senior Research Scientist at the Aquaya Institute and am based in Nairobi, Kenya.
 I conduct research on water quality, reliability, and access in developing countries.

 I received my PhD from the Department of Civil and Environmental Engineering at the University of California, Berkeley, where I was advised by Kara Nelson.